-For institutional policy, procedures and required forms, refer to NWACC Student Complaints Policy (4012.2).
+Refer to NWACC Student Complaint against a Staff Member Policy (4012.2) for additional details.

 ACADEMIC GRIEVANCE

 At NorthWest Arkansas Community College (NWACC) instructors have the authority to conduct classes, provide for the discussion of ideas, make assignments or other exercises, require examinations, and render judgments on the performance of students.
 This authority provides the foundation for an academic relationship between individual faculty members and individual students that is unique to colleges and universities.
 The relationship between students and faculty is maintained by the interplay of traditional and customary standards of conduct and courtesies, the observance of which is the responsibility of both faculty and students.